kitspace/kitspace/presentations/fosdem2017/presentation.md

 # 1-click BOM extension

 - Available for Chrome and Firefox
-- Takes in tab separated values
+- Takes in tab separated values (the clipboard format of spreadsheet programs)
-- Can load a on-line BOM
+- Can load a online BOM
 - Able to add/remove to cart
 - Can have a guess at what part you mean
 - Open source (CPAL)